ninapavlich/sitecomber/README.md

 When configuring the fields, be sure to take note of the App Name, as you will be using this in the next steps.

-After your application has deployed, run the following commands through the command line Heroku CLI and follow the prompts:

-    > heroku ps:scale web=1 worker=1 --app=<replace-with-app-name>

 Once deployed, you can configure the crawling settings by going here: https://<replace-with-app-name>.herokuapp.com/admin/

 The default admin username is 'admin' and the default admin password is 'sitecomber'.
 MAKE SURE to update the password by going here: https://<replace-with-app-name>.herokuapp.com/admin/auth/user/1/password/

 Note that if you are parsing a large site, you will probably need to upgrade your database instance in the Heroku admin panel.
 The free database allows for up to 10000 rows.

+After your application has deployed and you have made any configuration settings, run the following commands through the command line Heroku CLI and follow the prompts:

+    > heroku ps:scale web=1 worker=1 --app=<replace-with-app-name>

 ## Local Development Quickstart